xLightsSequencer/xLights/README.txt

 2016.23  May 03, 2016
    -- enh (keith) Added new option "Tools, Generate Custom Model" -- enh (dkulp) Upgrade to newer OpenGL library.
-                  The OpenGL rendering has been updated from the “fixed pipeline�? code (which was state of the art in 1998) to using modern OpenGL shaders (>2010).
+                  The OpenGL rendering has been updated from the âfixed pipelineâ? code (which was state of the art in 1998) to using modern OpenGL shaders (>2010).
 				  This allows us to better use the capabilities of modern video cards.
 				  However, to support older machines, we can drop down to OpenGL 2.1 shaders